radcampaign/omnipay-wepay/README.md

 Have ideas?
 Please fork and submit a pull request.
 Or email us at info@radcampaign.com.
 Just like they say over at the League of Extraordinary Packages, no idea is too big or too small.

 For testing, We included the [psysh](https://psysh.org/) package.
 To use the interactive shell, simply run `./cli` from the command line or run `./vendor/bin/pysh`.
 This project includes a `.psysh.php` configuration to bootstrap the environment and define some helpful functions for the cli environment.
 It also has support for a `.psysh-local.php` that is git ignored for any custom functions you may want to include.

+### Artisan

+A command line tool for stubbing your project.
+Yeah, so what?
+I stole the name from Laravel.
+I wasn't feeling particularly creative when I wrote artisan.
+Nonetheless, to see what commands are available, simply run `php artisan list`.